Key Takeaways

 Yellow Jacket Nest Characteristics

 DANGER LEVEL: HIGH.
-Yellow jackets are aggressive, especially in late summer.
+Yellow jackets are aggressive, especially August into September.
 They can sting multiple times and will attack in groups.
-Underground nests are especially dangerous—you may not see them until you step on one while mowing.
+Underground nests are the worst.
+You may not see one until you step on it while mowing the lawn.
+We get our biggest spike of yellow jacket emergency calls every August across Boise, Meridian, and Nampa for exactly this reason.

 - Paper-like material, gray or tan colored